Resources

 Enlist the Whole Family's Help

 You likely don’t live alone, and you likely don’t create all of the mess in the entire house.
-Organization is a skill to be learned, and children of all ages can contribute to the cleanup.
-Age-appropriate chores like sorting toys and books are perfect for younger elementary school kids while removing old or unwanted clothing is appropriate for tweens and teens.
+Organization is a skill to be learned, and kids of all ages can contribute to the cleanup.
+Age-appropriate chores, such as sorting toys and books, are ideal for younger elementary school kids, while tasks like removing old or unwanted clothing are more suitable for tweens and teens.

 Photo from Pixabay